harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 for P2SH, P2WSH, and P2SH-P2WSH addresses either---nor a forward
 compatible way that will work for taproot addresses.
-The [BIP322][] proposal for a [generic signmessage][topic generic signmessage] function has been trying to fix all of these issues, but it's failed to gain much traction.
+The [BIP322][] proposal for a [generic signmessage][topic generic signmessage] function is an attempt to fix all of these issues, but it's failed to gain much traction.
 This year saw an additional [request for feedback][news88 signmessage rfh] from its champion, a [simplification][news91 signmessage simplification], and (in October) a nearly [complete